-This White Chicken Chili was something I was just making for dinner, but I loved it so much I decided it had to be shared.
-White Chicken Chili is a great alternative to traditional beef chili and makes a simple, yet completely delicious dinner.
+This White Chicken Chili is hearty, warming and comforting.
+It’s a great alternative to traditional beef chili and makes a simple, yet completely delicious dinner.

 Something New: White Chicken Chili

 Even as it’s getting hotter outside I’m still going to want chili all through the summer.
 I’ve always made the classic chili with beef, kidney beans, tomatoes, and the traditional chili spices.